How to Patent an Idea

 d-An abstract that summarises the content of the specification

-3- Submit the patent application which includes both the application Form 1 and the drafted patent specification to the Patent Office (for the UK this is typically the ‘UK IPO’, either by post or online).
+The submission includes both the application Form 1 and the drafted patent specification to the Patent Office (for the UK this is typically the ‘UK IPO’, either by post or online).

 Innovate Product Design is here to walk you through the process of how to patent and/or progess an idea, from searching for existing patents, to the different types of protections available, to the associated costs and applications required for the route ultimately chosen.
 Innovate offers low cost design-led solutions to patent an idea that suits individuals’ need to kickstart their project.